-The Utility Regulator is the independent non-ministerial government department responsible for regulating Northern Ireland's electricity, gas, water and sewerage industries, to promote the short and long-term interests of consumers.
+We are an independent non-ministerial government department and our main duty is to promote and protect the short- and long-term interests of consumers.

-We are not a policy-making department of government, but we make sure that the energy and water utility industries in Northern Ireland are regulated and developed within ministerial policy as set out in our statutory duties.
+Our role is to make sure that the energy and water utility industries in Northern Ireland are regulated, and developed within ministerial policy, as set out in our statutory duties.

-We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.
+We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly.